 Q Which exam board to you use?
-A We follow the AQA exam board specification (8658) Q Is there coursework?
-A No. This qualification is linear; students sit all of their exams at the end of the course.
-Q How does the exam tier system work? А At GCSE, when the students are in Year 11 they are entered to either take the Foundation or Higher Tier papers.
+A We currently follow the AQA exam board but this may change in light of the new specifications Q Is there coursework? А No. This qualification is linear; students sit all of their exams at the end of the course.
+Q How does the exam tier system work? Α At GCSE, when the students are in Year 11 they are entered to either take the Foundation or Higher Tier papers.
 Each student will do each of their exams at the same tier.
 Foundation Tier covers grades 1-5 and Higher Tier covers grades 4-9.
-Q How big are the GCSE classes?
-A There are four classes in Year 9 who study French and so GCSE classes tend to be smaller.
+Q How big are the GCSE classes? Α There are four classes in Year 9 who study French and so GCSE classes tend to be smaller.
 Historically, there has been one GCSE class each year.
-The current GCSE classes have 13 and 16 students, which makes for a lovely atmosphere within the classroom.
+The current GCSE classes have 11 and 17 students, which makes for a lovely atmosphere within the classroom.
 Q What are the exam results like?
 A Each year the French GCSE results have been excellent, with almost all of our students achieving the top two grades.
-Q Do you follow a particular text book or course? Α Yes.
-We mostly use the 'AQA GCSE French' course by Oxford University Press along with the online Kerboodle subscription.
+Q Do you follow a particular text book or course?
+A Yes.
+We currently use the 'GCSE French' course by Oxford University Press along with the online Kerboodle subscription.
 The text books and grammar work books are all provided by the department.
 We occasionally use other materials alongside this text book.
-Q Is there a lot of homework?
-A Like all subjects, homework is set regularly.
+Q Is there a lot of homework? А Like all subjects, homework is set regularly.
 Just as in year 9, learning vocabulary is key and there tends to be weekly spelling tests.
 Additional homework during the two-week timetable will be set and this could be either research, a reading, listening, writing or a speaking preparation task.
-Is there a lot of new grommer to learn?
-What if I cannot remember the grommer I have Q Is there a lot of new grammar to learn?
-What if I cannot remember the grammar I have learned in Year 9?
+Q Is there a lot of new grammar to learn?
+What if I cannot remember the grammar I have learned in Year 8 and Year 9?
 A By the end of Year 9, the students will have covered most of the essential grammar required by the GCSE course.
-At GCSE we go back over all of the grammar and tenses that have already been studied in Year 9.
+At GCSE we go back over all of the grammar and tenses that have already been studied in Year 8 and Year 9.
 There is frequent revision of key grammar points over the two years and additional more complex grammar is introduced at GCSE which is aimed at extension to achieve the highest grades.